-Course Number: EEV0242 Occupational Completion Point: C Commercial Electronic Systems Technician - 150 Hours - SOC Code 49-2097 29.0 Identify the role and responsibilities of the system designerThe student will be able to: 29.01 Explain the steps in the design process.
+Occu Course Number: EEV0242 Occupational Completion Point: C Commercial Electronic Systems Technician - 150 Hours - SOC Code 49-2097 29.0 Identify the role and responsibilities of the system designerThe student will be able to: 29.01 Explain the steps in the design process.
 29.02 Explain the role of the designer.
 30.0 Apply the basics of project managementThe student will be able to: 30.01 Explain the life cycle of a project.
 30.02 Explain the role of the project manager.
 30.03 Explain and define standard project management terms.
 30.04 Develop a project scope statement.
 31.0 Design and build network infrastructure as it relates to electronics integration and automationThe student will be able to:

-1.01 Install communications cabling in the home using industry standards and recommended practices in order to create a robust, reliable network infrastructure.
-1.02 Perform the required level of cabling test procedures in order to ensure system performance meets or exceeds design specifications and client expectations.
-1.03 Secure the infrastructure by evaluating and fortifying all network cabling locations (patch panels, wiring drops, network interface devices, etc.) in order to ensure client privacy and information security.
-1.04 Design a wired network infrastructure using appropriate communications cabling that meets the performance requirements of the client in order to ensure long term operation and reliability.
-1.05 Implement a network that meets the performance requirements of all client devices in order to ensure proper functionality and long term reliability.
-32.0 esign and build wireless networks for electronics integration and automationThe student will be able to: 2.01 Survey and analyze the RF spectrum using available wireless networking tools in order to ensure performance and troubleshoot problems in a residential environment.
-2.02 Apply knowledge of existing wireless communication protocols (802.11a/b/g/n/ac) in order to specify the proper hardware in a residential wireless networking application.
-2.03 Ensure reliability, security and consistent performance of the wireless portion of a residential network by proper configuration of the service set identifier (SSID), channel, encryption standards and security settings.
-2.04 Optimize the wireless network by implementing multiple access points and wireless network controllers in order to accommodate mobile devices as control interfaces and media streaming sources.
-33.0 escribe the commercial applications of electronics integration and automationThe student will be able to: 3.01 Describe the differences of installation and configuration between a commercial and residential environment.
-3.02 Identify the proper uses of digital signage.
-3.03 Describe the configuration for different types of digital signs.
-3.04 Analyze and design a basic conference room configuration.
-3.05 Identify upcoming trends and technology in the electronics systems integration and automation industry.
-3.06 Explain the basic functions of security and alarm systems.
-3.07 Explain the different types of access control.
-3.08 Explain the different types of wide video distribution techniques.
-3.09 Explain how to create sound reinforcement in entertainment and educational spaces.
+31.01 Install communications cabling in the home using industry standards and recommended practices in order to creat network infrastructure. te a robust, reliable 31.02 Perform the required level of cabling test procedures in order to ensure system performance meets or exceeds de and client expectations. sign specifications 31.03 Secure the infrastructure by evaluating and fortifying all network cabling locations (patch panels, wiring drops, networks, etc.) in order to ensure client privacy and information security.
+31.04 Design a wired network infrastructure using appropriate communications cabling that meets the performance required client in order to ensure long term operation and reliability.
+31.05 Implement a network that meets the performance requirements of all client devices in order to ensure proper funct term reliability. tionality and long 32.0 Design and build wireless networks for electronics integration and automationThe student will be able to: 32.01 Survey and analyze the RF spectrum using available wireless networking tools in order to ensure performance and problems in a residential environment.
+32.02 Apply knowledge of existing wireless communication protocols (802.11a/b/g/n/ac) in order to specify the proper har residential wireless networking application.
+32.03 Ensure reliability, security and consistent performance of the wireless portion of a residential network by proper conservice set identifier (SSID), channel, encryption standards and security settings.
+32.04 Optimize the wireless network by implementing multiple access points and wireless network controllers in order to mobile devices as control interfaces and media streaming sources. accommodate 33.0 Describe the commercial applications of electronics integration and automationThe student will be able to: 33.01 Describe the differences of installation and configuration between a commercial and residential environment.
+33.02 Identify the proper uses of digital signage.
+33.03 Describe the configuration for different types of digital signs.
+33.04 Analyze and design a basic conference room configuration.
+33.05 Identify upcoming trends and technology in the electronics systems integration and automation industry.
+33.06 Explain the basic functions of security and alarm systems.
+33.07 Explain the different types of access control.
+33.08 Explain the different types of wide video distribution techniques.
+33.09 Explain how to create sound reinforcement in entertainment and educational spaces.